 Provence Tours, Vacation Packages & Travel Experiences

 Provence is the region directly north and to the north-west of The Riviera.
 It was once settled by the Romans who gave it its name and who left their legacy here in the form of a number of Roman sites.
-However, there is much more to this region with its colourful countryside, traditions, wine and food when on a France vacation.
+However, there is much more a France vacation can reveal about this region, with its colourful countryside, varied traditions, wine, and food.

 Aix-en-Provence is a delightful town with leafy squares housing 17th and 18th Century mansions.
 Part of the old town is pedestrian-only.
 The Cours Mirabeau is a wide avenue with lots of cafés.
-There are an attractive old Cathedral and an impressive Hotel de Ville The town is often referred to as the city of a thousand fountains for which it is famous as they are to be seen everywhere while on France tours.
+There is an attractive old Cathedral and an impressive Hotel de Ville.
+The town is often referred to as the city of a thousand fountains, and they can indeed be seen everywhere here while on France tours.

 Avignon is one of the most historic cities in Provence.
 The Rhone River runs through the middle of the city and is the site of the famous “Pont d'Avignon” which was built originally in the 12th Century and which today only reaches halfway across the river as it collapsed in the 17th Century.
 In the heart of the city is the Popes Palace, an architectural gem, the largest Gothic palace in Europe and once a temporary home to several popes from the Vatican.
 It provides amazing views of the city and surrounding area.
 On trips to France, the Festival d’Avignon, taking place in July, is one of the biggest performing arts festivals in the world, a celebration of music, dance and drama to be enjoyed on a France vacation.